 EA: You take it for granted with all the fun happening with the goo, the dragons, the sexy Doc, and the WayHaught, and you forget sometimes how incredible Melanie is.
 You know what else I think is such a testament to Melanie, other people, their game is elevated when they are in a scene with her.
 All the best scenes of the other characters are when they are in a scene with Mel because she is just so in the moment, and everyone else just raises their game.
 I’m honestly not kidding, and I know this is an underdog genre show, but I honestly think Melanie is the best actress on television right now.

 TTVJ: This is going to be Teenage Bridget getting so upset that Sarah Michelle Gellar wasn’t nominated and stops watching the Emmys every year all over again.

 EA: I know, but everybody knows that about Sarah Michelle Gellar.
-If Melanie has any legacy, I will be happy because I just want people to know, I’ve worked with a lot of actors, how amazing she is.
+If Melanie has any legacy, I will be happy because I just want people to know how amazing she is.
 Now you know she was doing it pregnant and wasn’t feeling well all the time.
 She’s just so good, and to be so vulnerable and so tough and such a badass and so funny.
 She doesn’t have a weakness!
-She’s lucky she’s so likable too or we would hate her.
-She’s also so fun, nice and real!
+She’s lucky she’s so likable, too, or we would hate her.
+She’s also so fun, nice, and real!
 She has made that character come to life beyond my wildest dreams!
-She always wants to get better too.
+She always wants to get better, too.